 I have exactly the same problem.
 It’s the reason why I’m not posting anything now.
 I have so many nice things but nobody to snap a picture.
-I also thought about the tripod but as you said it’s quite awkward to pose and snap myself in public :-)posted almost 3 years ago
+I also thought about the tripod but as you said it’s quite awkward to pose and snap myself in public :-)posted over 3 years ago

-I use a tripod and a remote to take photos and I choose more isolated areas to avoid awkward stares but sometimes, you come across random strangers who will watch, but they’re harmless =)posted almost 3 years ago
+I use a tripod and a remote to take photos and I choose more isolated areas to avoid awkward stares but sometimes, you come across random strangers who will watch, but they’re harmless =)posted over 3 years ago